What’s So Good about the Pricing Strategy of McDonald’s 🍔 India?

 Will culture and religion be surmountable challenges for this fast-food giant or will they find their costs spiralling out of control as they build their business in a totally different market?

-In this article, we will take a close look at how McDonald’s is currently building their McDonald’s franchise in India.
-We will share with you McDonald’s international pricing strategy in India and look at how the fast-food giant is competing with local traditions, cultural differences and existing competition to establish their global McDonald’s brand.
+In this article, we will take a close look at how McDonald’s is currently building its franchise in India.
+Also, we will share with you the pricing strategy of McDonald’s in India.
+In addition, we’ll look at how the fast-food giant is competing with local traditions, cultural differences and existing competition to establish their global McDonald’s brand.

 Generally speaking, though, when a fast-food chain gives Indians what they want (listed above), they do quite well in India, both in financial terms as well as in popularising its quick service culture among the population.